Genivia/ugrep/README.md

   searching for certain types of files in directory trees with recursive search options `-R` and `-r`.
 - Improved option `-f` uses `GREP_PATH` environment variable or the predefined patterns installed in `/usr/local/share/ugrep/patterns`.
-Options `-w`, `-x`, and `-F` do not apply to predefined patterns to avoid confusion when `-f` is used with a given search pattern.
+If `-f` is specified and also one or more `-e` patterns are specified, then options `-F`, `-x`, and `-w` do not apply to `-f` patterns.
+This is to avoid confusion when `-f` is used with predefined patterns that may no longer work properly with these options.
 - Patterns with backreferences and lookbehinds require option `-P` (Perl regular expressions), which uses the Boost.Regex library for fast Perl regex matching with a PCRE-like syntax.